FearlessNite345/denalistaterp-docs/src/content/docs/docs/information/tos.md

 ## Branding and Logo Use

-- **FRP logos & branding are protected.**
+- **DSRP logos & branding are protected.**
 - You **may not edit or reuse** our logos without approval.
 - OK uses:
   - Stream overlays
   - Personal videos
-  - Fan art that uplifts FRP
+  - Fan art that uplifts DSRP
 - Not OK:
   - Commercial sales
   - Impersonation
-  - Anything that misrepresents FRP
+  - Anything that misrepresents DSRP
 - For **official use**, get written permission from **Joshua L.**

 ---

 ## Legal Disclaimers

-- **FRP is not affiliated** with Rockstar Games, Take-Two Interactive, or FiveM.
+- **DSRP is not affiliated** with Rockstar Games, Take-Two Interactive, or FiveM.
 - We are a community project — **use at your own risk**.
 - We’re not responsible for **data loss or technical issues**.